samyarsadat/Pico-Libraries/MicroROS_FreeRTOS_Helpers_lib/README.md

 > [!WARNING]
 > Be sure to lock the publishing handler and executor tasks to core 0! <br>
-> MicroROS does not play nicely with being ran on core 1.
+> MicroROS does not play nicely with being run on core 1.